Haltroy/HTAlt/HFCore/readme.txt

 at least .Net Framework 4.5 or newer installed on their machine too.

-All features can be previewed using Hf.Test project in the HaltroyFramework solution (available in GitHub).
+All features can be previewed using HT-Alt.Test project in the HT-Alt solution (available in GitHub).

 Current Features:
 -Tab Control